 This is the bulk of the process and it doesn’t happen overnight, so be prepared for the long haul.

 - Categorize your spending.
 Do this according to the foods you bought and eliminate anything that didn’t fall into a major food group.

 - Stop buying food when you’re doing other things. (i.e. a bag of popcorn while browsing Target, coffee from Starbucks while running errands)

 - Conduct a pantry inventory.
 Include your fridge and freezer inventory.
 This is so you can see how much food you ALREADY have before you go shopping again.

 - Keep your pantry stocked with real foods.
 Keeping real food on hand helps you have the ingredients you need to make a tasty meal.
 Then you’re not tempted to buy junk or eat out.

 - Start a price book.
-You can save a lot – HUNDREDS of dollars a year.
+Creating a simple price book can save a lot – HUNDREDS of dollars a year.

 - Focus on reducing one food group.
-Start with coffee, cheese, milk, dairy, vegetables or meat.
+Start with coffee, cheese, milk, dairy, produce or meat.

 This is where the rubber meets the road.
 Do you want to save money?
 Then do it.

 - Hold yourself accountable.
 Don’t make excuses and just keep trying!
 If you go over budget, find ways to make up the extra money and keep going!